 This instructable will be about making a lamp made out of hot glue sticks and wood which lights up corresponding with the loudness of the music input.
 This lamp incorporates an Arduino which is used to detect the loudness of the music according to some set thresholds.
 The sensitivity is adjustable through the code.
 This lamp has a very clean final look and in my opinion looks awesome! :D Let's get started!
-(If you like this instructable, please vote for it in the microcontroller and lights contests!)

 Step 1: Tools and Material Required